BenevolenceMessiah/Discourse_on_the_Emergence_of_Oligopical_Fascism/README.md

 in the Git Bash console.
 4. To update, run:
 `git pull`
 in the Git Bash console from inside of the folder where the thesis is now installed.
-Alternatively, run the `Update_Windows.bat` script.
+Alternatively, run the `Update.bat` script.
 <span style="text-decoration:underline;">
 <h2>Abstract:</h2>